 Development of these hazard identification and dose-response assessments for HCE has followed the general guidelines for risk assessment as set forth by the National Research Council (1983).
-EPA Guidelines and Risk Assessment Forum Technical Panel Reports that may have been used in the development of this assessment include the following: Guidelines for the Health Risk Assessment of Chemical Mixtures (U.S. EPA, 1986a), Guidelines for Mutagenicity Risk Assessment (U.S. EPA, 1986b), Recommendations for and Documentation of Biological Values for Use in Risk Assessment (U.S. EPA, 1988), Guidelines for Developmental Toxicity Risk Assessment (U.S. EPA, 1991a), Interim Policy for Particle Size and Limit Concentration Issues in Inhalation Toxicity (U.S. EPA, 1994a), Methods for Derivation of Inhalation Reference Concentrations and Application of Inhalation Dosimetry (U.S. EPA, 1994b), Use of the Benchmark Dose Approach in Health Risk Assessment (U.S. EPA, 1995), Guidelines for Reproductive Toxicity Risk Assessment (U.S. EPA, 1996), Guidelines for Neurotoxicity Risk Assessment (U.S. EPA, 1998), Science Policy Council Handbook: Risk Characterization (U.S. EPA, 2000a), Benchmark Dose Technical Guidance Document (U.S. EPA, 2000b), Supplementary Guidance for Conducting Health Risk Assessment of Chemical Mixtures (U.S. EPA, 2000c), A Review of the Reference Dose and Reference Concentration Processes (U.S. EPA, 2002), Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a), Supplemental Guidance for Assessing Susceptibility from Early-Life Exposure to Carcinogens (U.S. EPA, 2005b), Science Policy Council Handbook: Peer Review (U.S. EPA, 2006a), and A Framework for Assessing Health Risks of Environmental Exposures to Children (U.S. EPA, 2006b).
+EPA Guidelines and Risk Assessment Forum Technical Panel Reports that may have been used in the development of this assessment include the following: Guidelines for the Health Risk Assessment of Chemical Mixtures (U.S. EPA, 1986a), Guidelines for Mutagenicity Risk Assessment (U.S. EPA, 1986b), Recommendations for and Documentation of Biological Values for Use in Risk Assessment (U.S. EPA, 1988), Guidelines for Developmental Toxicity Risk Assessment (U.S. EPA, 1991a), Interim Policy for Particle Size and Limit Concentration

+Issues in Inhalation Toxicity (U.S. EPA, 1994a), Methods for Derivation of Inhalation Reference Concentrations and Application of Inhalation Dosimetry (U.S. EPA, 1994b), Use of the Benchmark Dose Approach in Health Risk Assessment (U.S. EPA, 1995), Guidelines for Reproductive Toxicity Risk Assessment (U.S. EPA, 1996), Guidelines for Neurotoxicity Risk Assessment (U.S. EPA, 1998), Science Policy Council Handbook: Risk Characterization (U.S. EPA, 2000a), Benchmark Dose Technical Guidance Document (U.S. EPA, 2000b), Supplementary Guidance for Conducting Health Risk Assessment of Chemical Mixtures (U.S. EPA, 2000c), A Review of the Reference Dose and Reference Concentration Processes (U.S. EPA, 2002), Guidelines for Carcinogen Risk Assessment (U.S. EPA, 2005a), Supplemental Guidance for Assessing Susceptibility from Early-Life Exposure to Carcinogens (U.S. EPA, 2005b), Science Policy Council Handbook: Peer Review (U.S. EPA, 2006a), and A Framework for Assessing Health Risks of Environmental Exposures to Children (U.S. EPA, 2006b).

 The literature search strategy employed for this compound was based on the Chemical Abstracts Service Registry Number (CASRN) and at least one common name.
 Any pertinent scientific information submitted by the public to the IRIS Submission Desk was also considered in the development of this document.
-The relevant literature was reviewed through February 2010.
+The relevant literature was reviewed through April 2011.
+No new publications were identified since the release of the external peer review draft Toxicological Review (May 2010).